fritzasary/turing-complete-stuff/README.md

 # Welcome!

-Welcome to my space for my journey to try to build solvers for perfect information, zero-sum games.
-Although something relatively easy at this point, I'm on my own journey to learn...
+Welcome to my space for my journey to try to build things... that I find interesting... just exercising my brain.. for fun.. why not right? :)

+Although most things are relatively easy at this point, I'm on my own journey to learn...

 Embark with me.. :)